dfo-pacific-science/dfo-salmon-ontology/.github/ISSUE_TEMPLATE/term-obsoletion.md

 Please provide as much information as you can:

-* DFOC term IRI and and label:
+* GCDFOS term IRI and label:
 * Reason for deprecation (put an X in the appropriate box):
 [ ] The reason for obsoletion is that the term is not clearly defined and usage has been inconsistent.
 [ ]  The reason for obsoletion is that more specific terms were created.